C2Talon/c2t_kol_scripts/README.md

 Properties this script uses that can be referenced in other scripts:
 * `c2t_stacheLast` &mdash; contains the name of the last buff obtained
 * `c2t_stacheNext` &mdash; contains the name of the next buff that is expected

+## c2t_trainSet
+This is for configuring the model train set.

+### Usage

+It can either be `import`ed into a script to use the `c2t_trainSet()` function, or use on the CLI via `c2t_trainSet`.

+Input is a string in the form of `1,2,3,4,5,6,7,8`, where each number is a unique train set part separated by a comma.
+(The script itself has a list of parts numbers for reference if needed.)

+The function will return `true` if the train set was configured with the script.
+The function will return `false` on any error, but also including if the train set is not yet ready to be changed.